Chaos for foliated spaces and pseudogroups: Foliated dynamics

-It is routine to check that $\mathfrak{X}$ is a topologically transitive matchbox manifold with density of compact leaves, and also that $\mathcal{G}\curvearrowright X$ is equivalent to the holonomy pseudogroup of $\mathfrak{X}$.
-Thus, the leaf corresponding to $(0,0^\infty)\in X$ is a leaf of equicontinuity by Lemma~\ref{l:zeroezroinf}.
+We conclude that $\mathfrak{X}$ is a topologically transitive matchbox manifold and the leaf corresponding to $(0,0^\infty)\in X$ is a leaf of equicontinuity by Lemma~\ref{l:zeroezroinf}.
+Moreover, the periodic points of the action on $X$ correspond to compact leaves in $\mathfrak{X}$, so we also have density of compact leaves.